MarkRosemaker/ordmap/README.md

 // UnmarshalJSONV2 unmarshals the key-value pairs in order and sets the indices. func (om *MyOrderedMap) UnmarshalJSONV2(dec *jsontext.Decoder, opts json.Options) error {
 	return ordmap.UnmarshalJSONV2(om, dec, opts, setIndex) }

-// Set sets a value in the map, adding it at the end of the order. func (om *MyOrderedMap) Set(key string, v *ValueWithIndex) {
-	ordmap.Set(om, key, v, getIndex, setIndex)
-}
 ```